annoyingmouse/cv/index.md

 `2017 - PRESENT`
 __Web Developer - JavaScript & CSS Wizard__ [Vigilant Software](https://www.vigilantsoftware.co.uk/)

-Forgive the odd job title; it was not my choice and didn’t even come with a pointy hat.
+Forgive the odd job title; it was not my choice and did not come with a pointy hat.
 I have been working here to help develop online regulatory software that saves time and money using the Vue JS library atop a .Net platform.

 `2014 - 2017`
 __Senior UI Developer__ [Arcus Global Ltd](https://www.arcusglobal.com/)

-Worked across teams as a UI Developer to enable a rich and simple user experience for our users with a focus on JS.
+Worked across teams as a UI Developer to enable a rich and simple user experience for our users.
 Highlights include:

 * Architected and created portals to allow Local Governments to unify their interactions with constituents using the Salesforce platform.
 * I created a cross-platform mobile app to allow Building Inspectors to work remotely.
-* Developed a mobile-based prototype for the Matilda System using Semantic UI and Twig.
+* Developed a mobile-based prototype for the Matilda System using Semantic UI and Twig templating.
 Implementing it as a mobile application using Firebase and AngularJS.
 * Created a prototype portal to interface between clients and AWS; this focus on serverless architecture is something I’m keen to explore further.

 `2010 - 2014`
 __Cloud Developer__ [Arcus Global Ltd](https://www.arcusglobal.com/)

-* I served as the designer and developer of DataTAP, an award-winning platform for the publication of open data for the Royal Borough of Windsor and Maidenhead.
+* I served as the designer and developer of DataTAP, an [award-winning](https://www.theguardian.com/megas/winners-2011) platform for the publication of open data for the Royal Borough of Windsor and Maidenhead.
 * Lead the development of Shimme, an innovative platform for communicating about psychiatric medication management for ARU and CPFT.
 * Developed and designed critical parts of the LGInform prototype, the Local Government Associations innovative platform for Council performance management and benchmarking.
 * I designed and implemented the front-end of the Indigo Children’s Centre Software.